kingbasitoo/hamster_kombatkey_web/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file
 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/kovirum/hamster_kombat_bike_keygen_web/issues) or contact us via [email](mailto:kovirum@mail.ru).
+For any questions or issues, contact me